shczhen/docs/sql-statements/sql-statement-analyze-table.md

 ---
-title: 分析| TiDBSQLステートメントリファレンス
+title: ANALYZE | TiDB SQL Statement Reference
-summary: TiDBデータベースでのANALYZEの使用法の概要。
+summary: An overview of the usage of ANALYZE for the TiDB database.
 ---

 # 分析する {#analyze}